 Drama Therapy for Cancer Patients

-Proven benefits of drama therapy, which includes role playing, game playing, improvisation, and other techniques, include reduced anxiety, less pain, more social interaction, greater sense of control over one’s life, and others.
-If you are interested in drama therapy, find a trained and licensed drama therapist who is experienced in working with cancer patients.
+Drama therapy commonly uses role playing, games, and improvisation to reduce pain and anxiety.
+Participants also benefit from social interaction and an increased feeling of control.
+If you are interested in drama therapy, find a trained and licensed drama therapist experienced in working with cancer patients.

 What is Drama Therapy?

-Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, and comedy and play as well, to facilitate healing and overall wellness and personal growth and to meet specific goals, particularly for mental health.
-This kind of therapy is led by a trained therapist who is also educated in theater and drama.
-Drama therapy can be used for individuals, but it is more often used in group settings, such as hospitals, prisons, mental health facilities, and schools.
+Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, comedy and play to facilitate healing and overall wellness.
+This unique therapy approach can also help patients meet specific goals, particularly for mental health.
+Drama therapy is led by a trained therapist who has studied theater and drama.
+Useful for individuals, drama therapy is most often done in a group setting, including hospitals, prisons, mental health facilities, and schools.

-A session of drama therapy may take many forms depending on the participants and their goals.
+A drama therapy session can take many forms depending on the participants and their goals.
 It is often active, requiring the participant to move and engage.
-Most participants will act in some way, although no talent for acting or theater is required.
-A session may also involve telling stories, playing games, improvising, reading or writing, and interacting with other participants.
+Though most particpants will act in some way, no talent or previous acting experience is necessary.

 Why Drama Therapy for Cancer Patients?